A novel approach to the giant component fluctuations: The barely super-critical case

 \subsection{Proof of Lemmas \ref{lemma:fluctuations_barely}, \ref{lemma:control_in_bsc2} and \ref{lemma:error_terms_barely}}

-Let us first state a few preliminary results.
-Their proof is standard and deferred to the Appendix \ref{sec:app_proof_lemma} for the convenience of an interested reader. \begin{lemma} Let $\xi$ be a rate $q$ exponential random variable.
+Let us first state some properties we will use in the proof of Lemma 4.1.
+Their proof is standard (see for example Theorem III.5.21 page 120 and Corollary III.5.2 in \cite{Protter2004} for the Doob-Meyer decomposition).
+For the convenience of readers, a proof is presented in Appendix \ref{sec:app_proof_lemma}. \begin{lemma} Let $\xi$ be a rate $q$ exponential random variable.
 Then, the process